bbauska/Coursera-Bootstrap/readme.md

 You can also select an item from the carousel using these indicators that are provided at the bottom of the carousel.

-I\'m sure you have seen many websites using this kind of component.
+I&apos;m sure you have seen many websites using this kind of component.

-Now that I have gotten you interested in the carousel, I\'m sure you\'re curious about how you create one for your web page.
+Now that I have gotten you interested in the carousel, I&apos;m sure you&apos;re curious about how you create one for your web page.

-That is what we\'re going to examine in this next exercise, where we will add a carousel to our web page, the index.html page and then create the manual controls for it.
+That is what we&apos;re going to examine in this next exercise, where we will add a carousel to our web page, the index.html page and then create the manual controls for it.